 The art and deception of counterfeiting coins have been around since ancient artisans first minted coins in 600BC.
-Originally, people counterfeited coins with the intention of deceiving merchants and citizens.
-In modern times, counterfeiters make counterfeit coins to deceive coin collectors.
-Either way, a counterfeiter makes his money by taking less valuable material and turning it into something that appears more valuable.
+Initially, people counterfeited coins to deceive merchants and citizens with the fake currently circulating coins.
+In modern times, counterfeiters make counterfeit coins to deceive coin collectors with classic coins that are no longer minted.
+Either way, a counterfeiter makes his money by turning less valuable material into something that appears more valuable.

 What Are Counterfeit Coins?